banner.jpg

 PROTECT

-Through education and stewardship, water resources are being protected today, tomorrow, and for generations to come.
+Through education and stewardship, we are protecting water resources for today, tomorrow, and generations to come.

 ENHANCE

-By monitoring water resources and restoring habitat, conditions are enhanced within the watershed.
+By monitoring water resources and restoring habitat, we are enhancing conditions within the watershed.

 CELEBRATE

-Celebrating natural spaces and increasing accessibility helps others to become more passionate about the outdoors.
+Celebrating natural spaces and increasing accessibility helps us to share out passion for the outdoors with others.

 ENGAGE